sysrich/new-software.o.o/tumbleweed/ports/index.md

 The Network CD/USB Stick is recommended for users who have limited bandwidth on their internet connections, as it will only download the packages they choose to install, which is likely to be significantly less than 4.7GB.

-## Unsupported LiveUSBs
+## Unsupported LiveCDs
-openSUSE Tumbleweed also offers a number of unsupported LiveUSBs.
+openSUSE Tumbleweed also offers a number of unsupported LiveCDs.
 These cannot be used for Installation or Upgrade.
 They are not an accurate reflection as to whether or not Tumbleweed will run on your hardware.
 [Get Unsupported Tumbleweed LiveCDs.]({{ site.url }}/tumbleweed/unsupported)

 ## Easy ways to switch to openSUSE Tumbleweed